 - Money.
 This is by far one of the top factors for many people.
 Most of us want to make the most out of our money.
 Some destinations are cheaper than others.
 If you’re traveling on a budget, you might prefer Zacatecas over Playa del Carmen just to set an example.

 - Time.
 This is another crucial factor.
-For our American friends, a trip to Mexico is just a few hours long.
+For our American friends, a road trip to Mexico may be a sensible idea.
 On the other hand, for our friends coming in from Europe or Asia, these trips are quite long.
 They’re looking at practically 2 days total for the round trip.
 Although in general, European travelers have more vacation time than Americans and time, therefore, may not be a problem for them.

 - Preferences.
 Not all travelers are alike.
 Some are into adventure, while others are into history or art.
 So, if you want to practice surfing, snorkeling, scuba diving or anything similar, you should look into the many beaches Mexico has to offer.
 On the contrary, if archaeological sites are your thing, you should look at destinations in central/southern Mexico.
 Due to its natural and ethnic diversity, Mexico has a large variety of destinations to choose from.